-- (6) A National Programme for the control of blindness has been launched to reduce the incidence of blindness from the present levl of 1.13% to 0.3% by the year 2000. - (7) Diagnostic and treatment facilities for cancer are being augmented especially at the Regional Centres for Cancer Research at Ahmedabad, Bangalore, Calcutta, Cuttack, Delhi, Gauhati, Gwalior, Madras and Trivandrum. - (8) There is a proposal to ensure that all salt used for human consumption is iodized by the year 1990. - (9) A Medical Education Review Committee was set up to review the content, quality and relevance of teaching and training in medical institutions.
-The Committee has already submitted its Report and efforts are under way to evolve a National Medical and Health Education Policy. - (10) In achieving the objectives of Health Policy, efforts have been initiated to generate the required medical and health manpower at various levels. - (11) The Health Policy envisages active support and involvement of voluntary organizations in providing of Health and Family Welfare Services. - of Medicine and Homeopathy, the policy lays emphasis on the development of these systems and their involvement in Primary Health Care.
-Various schemes have been undertaken to improve the quality of education, promotion programmes and production of research of herbal other medicines.
-In order to facilitate the availability of genuine and effective Ayurvedic and Unani medicines, Government has established the Indian Medicine Pharmaceutical Corporation Limited. Ιt has gone into commercial production.
+- (6) A National Programme for the control of blindness has been launched to reduce the incidence of blindness from the present level of 1.13% to 0.3% by the year 2000. - (7) Diagnostic and treatment facilities for cancer are being augmented especially at the Regional Centres for Cancer Research at Ahmedabad, Bangalore, Calcutta, Cuttack, Delhi, Gauhati, Gwalior, Madras and Trivandrum. - (8) There is a proposal to ensure that all salt used for human consumption is iodized by the year 1990. - (9) A Medical Education Review Committee was set up to review the content, quality and relevance of teaching and training in medical institutions.
+The Committee has already submitted its Report and efforts are under way to evolve a National Medical and Health Education Policy. - (10) In achieving the objectives of Health Policy, efforts have been initiated to generate the required medical and health manpower at various levels. - (11) The Health Policy envisages active support and involvement of voluntary organizations in providing of Health and Family Welfare Services. - (12) While recognizing the importance of the Indian System of Medicine and Homeopathy, the policy lays emphasis on the development of these systems and their involvement in Primary Health Care.
+Various schemes have been undertaken to improve the quality of education, promotion programmes and production of research of herbal and other medicines.
+In order to facilitate the availability of genuine and effective Ayurvedic and Unani medicines, Government has established the Indian Medicine Pharmaceutical Corporation Limited.
+It has qone into commercial production.